LizCottrell/quality-assurance/README.md

 * Obtain approved designs + list of browser/device/OS's in scope + native devices and/or simulators
 * Proofread all content and check that the language matches the approved copy
 * Check for visual consistency between approved designs and web pages on ALL viewport sizes
+* Check for hoverstates, animations, and other dynamic visuals not represented in static designs
 * Validate or create tickets for failures

 ### Accessibility: